Helene Weyl: Life

 Hermann Weyl was appointed professor at ETH Zurich and the couple moved there in 1913.
 Helene continued to attend mathematical lectures until the birth of her first son Fritz Joachim Weyl (19 February 1915 – 20 July 1977).
-When her husband was drafted into the German army in 1916, she returned to her parent's house in Ribnitz for a short time.
-A year later, at the request of the Swiss government, Hermann was released from military service, and both were able to return to Zurich.
+When her husband was drafted into the German army in 1916, she returned to her parents' house in Ribnitz for a short time.
+A year later, at the request of the Swiss government, Hermann was released from military service, and both were able to return to Zürich.
 In the fall of 1917, their second son Michael was born.
 Since the First World War, many German intellectuals had fled to Switzerland, and she came into contact with many scientists, writers, and actors including Albert Einstein, Elisabeth Bergner, William Dieterle and Walter Dällenbach (1892–1990).

 In 1922, Hermann Weyl received invitations to lecture in Madrid and Barcelona, and the couple went to Spain for three months.
 The trip, and her acquaintances there, shaped her so much that, from that time, she dealt intensively with Romance languages and especially Spanish.
 She got in touch with the Spanish philosopher José Ortega y Gasset and translated several of his books into German.
 She was attracted by Ortega's philosophical ideas, his brilliant style and the challenge of translating language nuances and the foreign Spanish into German.
 She also translated works by Arthur Stanley Eddington and James Jeans from English into German and, during his time in Princeton, set about translating Ortega's essays into English.
 Ortega y Gasset commented on his translator in the fourth volume of his Collected Works from 1956: